 The team has had a lot to do with it.
 We have video chats, emails, and phone calls throughout the process.
 Whenever I travel with the team, I take notes.
 We’ve used 3D printing to make prototypes; we send those around to the selected test group and make changes according to the team’s feedback.
 3D printing is great; you can risk a crazy idea and test it.
 Sometimes things don’t work out, and you realize that quickly with 3D printing.
 Kyle Sola and I designed a 100% concept skate a few years back called the Warlock.
 We learned a lot about H-blocks’ height with a large split between the 2nd and 3rd wheels.

-Yes, we will show more of the skate as we finalize parts.
+Yes, we will show more of the skate as we finalize the parts.
 We just finalized the soul plates after making several revisions.
 The soul plate is one of the most important parts of a skate designed for grinding.
 We made sure the soul plate was the best in the industry.
 I’m super pleased with how it turned out.
 We had great feedback from our fans and team riders.

 Will the new soul plate work on the solo?